From the World Heritage inscription for Mantua and Sabbioneta:

 Sabbioneta was the capital of one of the smallest states in Italy, created when Mantua was divided into several parts in 1478.
 These parts were still ruled by different branches of the Gonzaga family.
 It has been known since Roman times as a locality along the Vitelliana road but, even though it has a long history, it can be considered a new foundation.
 Sabbioneta is the creation of one man, the ruler of the little state Vespasiano Gonzaga Colonna (1531-1591).
 He had studied the writings and theories of ideal city planning but his aim was to build an impregnable fortress and functioning capital of the state.
 It is believed that he himself designed the plan and the fortifications with the help of military expertise.
 The work began sometime between 1554 and 1556.

 Between 1588 and 1590, Vincenzo Scamozzi was employed to construct the Teatro all’antica.
-This is the first properly functioning modern indoor theatre, with specific spaces designed to fulfil the requirements of the theatre.
+This is the first properly functioning modern indoor theater, with specific spaces designed to fulfill the requirements of the theater.
 After the death of Vespasiano, Sabbioneta declined.
-In the 17th century it came under Spanish administration but returned to the Gonzagas of Mantua in 1703.
+In the 17th century, it came under Spanish administration but returned to the Gonzagas of Mantua in 1703.
 Five years later, however, it was annexed to Guastella and, in 1743, taken over by the Habsburgs.

-I have no idea why these two cities are lumped together.
+I have no idea why Mantua and Sabbioneta are lumped together.
 They have little to do with each other and aren’t that close together like Úbeda and Baeza in Spain.

 I visited Mantova, which is the more popular of the two locations to visit.

 I wasn’t that impressed with the city.
 There was nothing about it which jumped out at me and I found it to be just another old European city which happened to get world heritage status.
 The romanesque cathedral and duke’s palace were interesting, but nothing I haven’t seen in many other European and Italian cities.